A resource for news innovators to learn, plan & do.

 The 15-inch inverted pyramid news story is not always the best way to get information to readers, especially as news audiences increasingly access information on multiple devices and platforms.
 Depending on where your audience is, repackaging a story so that it feels tailored to that reading experience can improve both reach and loyalty.

-For example, in a breaking news situation, readers may want a bulleted list of known facts in addition to the narrative of the issue.
-On Instagram or Snapchat, using their “stories” function to craft a visual narrative can be a more native use of the platform than a simple social link.
+Readers may want a bulleted list of known facts in addition to a conventional write-up of a breaking news situation, for instance.
+On Instagram or Snapchat, using the “stories” function to craft a visual narrative can feel more native to the platform than sharing a simple social link.
 Large investigations may warrant a combination of visuals, data visualizations and custom code to tell the best story.
-In the end, assessing raw materials available and what the reader may need for intrigue and understanding is of utmost importance in creating a digital story that stands apart.
+It’s important to assess both the raw materials you have available and the potential storytelling elements that will inform or intrigue a reader.